 3. A Dead Beehive Caused by a Poisoned Food Source

-Sometimes, we kill the bees by poisoning their food source.
+Sometimes, the entire colony dies due to the poisoning of their food source.
 Depending on the poison, the symptoms will vary.

-Some systemic pesticides are hardest on brood and are therefore likely to cause colony collapse.
+Some systemic pesticides are the hardest on the brood and likely cause colony collapse.

 Once the nurse bees detect disease or deformity in the brood, they clean them out, causing a great decline in the workforce until finally, only a handful remain, and they are not enough to care for both brood and queen, causing the death of the colony.
 In this case, you will want to test your honeycomb for contamination.